A Characterization of the Critical Catenoid: Introduction

 In Section \ref{Ssteklov}, we summarize the connection between free boundary minimal surfaces in $B^n$ and the Steklov eigenvalue problem and review some facts about nodal domains.
 In Section \ref{Sproof}, we prove Theorem \ref{Tmain2} and indicate another proof of Ros' theorem.
 Finally, in Section \ref{Sgeneral}, we investigate free boundary minimal surfaces $\Sigma \subset B^3$ with more general reflectional symmetries.

-The author thanks Brian Freidin and David Wiygul, for helpful discussions, and Alex Mramor, for comments on an earlier draft of this paper.
-The author is grateful to the Mathematics Department of the University of Calfornia, Irvine for its generous hospitality during the time this work was carried out.
-Thanks are also due to Richard Schoen, whose inspiring lectures precipitated this work.
+The author thanks Brian Freidin and David Wiygul for helpful discussions, and Alex Mramor for comments on an earlier draft of this paper.
+Thanks are also due to the Mathematics Department of the University of Calfornia, Irvine for its generous hospitality during the time this work was carried out, and to Richard Schoen, whose inspiring lectures precipitated this work.